covalt-ta/fuuun_ramen/README.md

 - has_one  :card
 - has_one  :address
-- has_one  :basket, dependent: :destory
+- has_one  :basket, dependent: :destroy
 - has_one :order_record, dependent: :destroy
 - has_many :order_record_products, through: :order_record
 - has_many :comments